Sarijen/ST7567-C-driver-for-RP2040/README.md

 - PWM dimmable backlight

 # Wiring Diagram
-- Wiring doesn't have to be exactly the same as shown below, just make sure you use the correct SPI pins to your selected instance (`SPI0` or `SPI1`)
+- Wiring doesn't have to be exactly the same as shown below, just make sure you use the `correct` SPI pins to your selected instance (`SPI0` or `SPI1`)
-- Only if your pins are wired up and you specify these values in the code, including the SPI instance `correctly`, the driver can work.
+- Only if your pins are wired up and you specify these pins with the SPI instance in the code `correctly`, the driver can work.
-- `CS` can be connected to any GPIO pin you want, assuming you specify it correctly in your code
+- `CS` pin can be connected to any GPIO pin you want, assuming you specify it correctly in your code

 <img src="images/wiringDiagram.png" width="500"/>